Byron L. Warnken

 Byron L. Warnken, Esq.

-As an appellate litigator, Professor Byron L. Warnken has been involved in 200 appeals, including six cases in the Supreme Court of the United States.
+As an appellate litigator, Professor Byron L. Warnken has been involved in 200 appeals, including seven cases in the Supreme Court of the United States.
 He is routinely in both state and federal courts including the Maryland Court of Appeals, the Maryland Court of Special Appeals, and the Fourth Circuit in Richmond.

 Warnken has extensive experience in both criminal and civil appeals.
 He is the author of How to Choose an Appellate Lawyer, discussing the vast differences between good trial and good appellate counsel.
 His criminal appeal successes have included numerous overturned convictions and numerous new trials.
 His civil appeal successes have included sustained judgments, as well reversed judgments.
-He is brought in by both plaintiff’s counsel, as well as defense counsel.
+He has been brought in by both plaintiff’s counsel, as well as defense counsel.
 He is often called a lawyer’s lawyer and is known for his expertise in appellate courts.

 Law Enforcement Representation

 Professor Warnken formerly taught Issues in Law Enforcement at the University of Baltimore School of Law.
 He also authored one of the most cited law review articles on LEOBOR in history.
 Warnken, LLC has represented the Maryland Troopers Association for nearly 15 years.
 Warnken and the Firm have represented law enforcement officers in more than 30 different local, state, and national agencies.
-While still extensively advised by Warnken, the law enforcement practice is now run by Rebecca Smith, Esq.

 Honors and Awards